Siena, San Gimignano and Monteriggioni with food and wine tasting in Chianti: guided tour from Florence

 The tour starts early in the morning because there are many things to do and places to visit and we do not want to rush everything.
 We will start our Florence tours of Tuscany from the meeting point in the centre of Florence and from there, with a convenient Granturismo bus, you will leave straight away for Siena.
 As you travel, forget about your smartphones and tablets and take a look at the views.
 You will see the landscapes surrounding Siena: hills covered with olive trees, vineyards, cypresses and cottages – a truly unforgettable panorama.

 Once we reach our destination we will be welcomed by a fantastic guided tour of Siena where our guide will accompany us to the most beautiful places in the city whilst telling us their history and many interesting curiosities about them.
 You will see the wonderful Piazza del Campo, where the Palio takes place twice a year and notice the 88 metre-high Torre del Mangia, next to the 14th-century Palazzo Pubblico.
-The tour also includes the entrance ticket to the gothic cathedral of Santa Maria Assunta: in addition to its splendid outer appearance featuring majestic two-tone Tuscan marble, the church will leave you pleasantly surprised with its interior, where precious works by renowned artists such as Niccolò Pisano, Donatello and Pinturicchio - just to name a few – are kept.
+Don’t miss the majestic gothic cathedral of Santa Maria Assunta with its two-tone Tuscan marble, where precious works by renowned artists such as Niccolò Pisano, Donatello and Pinturicchio - just to name a few – are kept.
 In Siena, however, there are not just large buildings.
 Wait and see: it will be just as nice to walk around the narrow streets where local artisans and boutiques still sell typical Siena delicatessen.
 Sweet teeth be warned: ‘panforte’, ‘panperato’ and ‘ricciarelli’ will be sold all over the place!

 After visiting Siena, you will head towards another precious Tuscan jewel: San Gimignano, the town of towers!
 In the past there were as many as 72, and every family had their own.
 Now, there are only '14' left, which preserve the ancient charm of this town.
 What is there to see in St Gimignano?
 First of all the Duomo, which behind its simple facade keeps some works for which it is certainly worth visiting.
 Once inside, do not miss the Santa Fina Chapel, still surrounded by the mystery of the death of the Saint.
 Secondly, Palazzo del Popolo overlooking Piazza del Duomo, located between Torre Grossa and Loggia del Comune, the latter now the seat of the Civic Museum.
 If you aren’t too impressionable, visit the Museum of Tortures where you can observe tremendous medieval devilry.
 Your visit to San Gimignano cannot end without having seen the picturesque Piazza della Cisterna, which has always been the beating heart of the small town centre: it is named after a well in the centre and gives it a very special air.
 And do not forget that you are in the homeland of Vernaccia di San Gimignano, the delicious dry white wine!
 Take advantage of your time here for a nice glass of Vernaccia wine or perhaps buy a few bottles to take home with you as a souvenir.